 - Vehicle and safety training documents comprising over 250 pages of information

-Yes.
-A detailed report is emailed to the parent/guardian identifying the students underlying skills “and notes areas where further training is required.”
+A detailed verbal report is provided to the parent/guardian identifying the students underlying skills “and notes areas where further training is required.”
+A parent is also encouraged to attend the driving lesson.

 Yes.
 Parents and/or supervising drivers are actively encouraged to accompany the learner driver.